Madjura/klang-thesis/README.md

 ### tf-idf approach
 Can be found in the package `cluster`.
 `cluster_tweets.py` runs the entire pipeline of the approach and creates Klang output.

+### Files

+Files used in the creation of the thesis can be found here: https://drive.google.com/file/d/1AGnA7F9Ityi2fhSEWmGuHZXjIvcLMtW7/view?usp=sharing

+### List of schools / consulting providers

+The list of schools / consulting providers used for this thesis can be found in the file `RELEVANT.txt`.